portworx/px-docs/cloudsnaps.md

 #WIP DOCUMENT
 ## Multi-Cloud Backup and Recovery of PX Volumes

-This document outlines how PX volumes can be backed up to different cloud providers object storage or any S3-compatible object storage.
+This document outlines how PX volumes can be backed up to different cloud providers object storage including any S3-compatible object storage.
 If user wishes to restore any of the backups, he/she can restore the volume from that point in the timeline.
 This enables administrators running persistent container workloads on-prem or in the cloud to safely back their mission critical database volumes up to cloud storage and restore them on-demand, enabling a seamless DR integration for their important business application data.

 ### Supported Cloud Providers

 Portworx PX-Enterprise supports the following cloud providerss
 1. Amazon S3
-2. Azure Blobstore
+2. Azure Blob Storage
 3. Google Cloud Storage
 4. Any S3-compatible Object Storage